loscrossos/core_visomaster/README.md

 - move that folder to the `core_visomaster/models` folder and it will be used automatically OR
 - replace the set path with the one of the existing folder in the line with `HF_HOME`.
 Make sure that the line points only to the single 'hf_download' folder.
 The app will crawl the sub-directories on its own.
 You dont need to change any other lines as these will be ignored.

-**Re-Use manually downloaded models**

-If you downloaded the single models directly from huggingface (git cloning them) you can enter the path of each directory in the single lines of the config file.
-You dont need to set the `HF_HOME` line as it will be ignored if the other paths are set correctly.

 **Checking that the models are correctly configured**